be0vlk/owlculus/README.md

 **Entity Features:**
 - **Template-Based Notes**: Each entity type comes with predefined, organized note templates
 - **Expandable Views**: Start with essential fields, expand to detailed templates as needed
-- **Rich Text Editing**: TipTap-powered notes with formatting, links, and structure
+- **Rich Text Editing**: TipTap-powered notes with formatting options
-- **Smart Relationships**: Automatic entity linking and relationship detection
+- **Smart Relationships (WIP)**: Automatic entity linking and relationship detection within the same case
-- **Cross-Case Visibility**: Entities can be discovered across multiple cases through correlation scanning
+- **Cross-Case Visibility**: Entities can be discovered across multiple cases through the correlation scanning plugin

-When you create an entity, you'll see a streamlined interface initially.
-Use "View Details" to access the full template with categorized note sections.
-The system intelligently recognizes relationships—mentioning "Jane Doe" in John Doe's family notes can automatically create and link a new Jane Doe entity.
+When you create an entity, the system intelligently recognizes relationships—mentioning "Jane Doe" in John Doe's family notes can automatically create and link a new Jane Doe entity.

 #### Evidence